 1887: Jeff Milton lived at Quitobaquito Spring as the first U.S. Immigration Agent in the area.

-1890s: Cipriano Ortega operated Victoria Mine claim and worked it for silver.
-The mine was worked intermittently through the mid 1970s, operating under a special use permit from the National Park Service.
+1890s: Cipriano Ortega operated the Victoria Mine claim and worked it for silver.
+The mine was worked intermittently through the mid-1970s, operating under a special use permit from the National Park Service.

-Early 1900s: Border un-fenced, unguarded- marked only by obelisk style monuments.
+Early 1900s: Border unfenced, unguarded and marked only by obelisk style monuments.
 First evidence of smuggling.

 1910: Jeff Milton discovered ore body, began operating the Milton Mine.